carlosmu/quick_lattice/README.md

 5. Activate the addon.
 7. Enjoy it!

+## Changelog
+0.3.0 First Release!
+0.3.1 Fix: Crash On Undo, reported by BluePortal77

 ## Known Issues
 When the object's pivot is rotated (but not the whole object), the result may not be what you want.
 In those cases, try applying the rotation first (Ctrl + A).
 <br><br>